 Ready to bust out of the Good Girl Role?

 About the facilitators

 Lindsey Lockett is a trauma educator, nervous system coach, and the host of the Holistic Trauma Healing Podcast.
-She teaches her clients how to tap into the wisdom of their bodies and use their nervous system to heal.
+She teaches her clients how to tap into the wisdom of their body and use their nervous system to heal.
 Through 1:1 coaching, live workshops, and group programs, Lindsey has inspired thousands of people to speak their truth, set boundaries, and reconnect with the innate wisdom of the nervous system.
-She lives on 6 beautiful acres of wilderness in Northeastern Minnesota with her husband of 20 years.
+She lives on six beautiful acres of wilderness in Northeastern Minnesota with her husband of 20 years.
 This former good girl loves skinny-dipping in wild waters, taking naked co-ed saunas, and shaking her booty to some Dr. Dre.

 Chelsea Horton is the founder of Healing Embodied and a Board-Certified Dance/Movement Therapist who has supported thousands of people in overcoming anxiety in their lives and relationships.
 She incorporates embodiment, dance, nervous system work, inner child work, shadow work, and sensual movement into her approach with clients.
 She loves witnessing people come home to their bodies, break free from their minds, and step fully into their power.